gogins/csound-cxx-opcodes/README.md

 orchestra, into a dynamic link library, and executes its entry point at init time.

-The `cxx_invoke` opcode enables an opcode-like invocable interface to be created and called during the Csound performance, either at init time, or at k-rate.
+The `cxx_invoke` opcode implements an opcode-like invocable interface to be created and called during the Csound performance, either at init time, or at k-rate.
 Commonly, this is used to implement new Csound opcodes directly in C++ from the Csound orchestra.
 It is also used to generate scores or control